d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 ## 6. Rotating Sources and the Vector Response

-The preceding sections establish the scalar displacement sector: mass-sourced displacement is causal, propagation-limited, and in the stationary spherically symmetric limit is captured by the equilibrium geometry \(D(r,d)\) or, more naturally for dynamics, by the cumulative field \(\Sigma(\mathbf{x},t)\).
+The preceding sections establish the scalar displacement sector: at the effective level, mass-energy-sourced displacement is causal, propagation-limited, and in the stationary spherically symmetric limit is captured by the equilibrium geometry \(D(r,d)\) or, more naturally for dynamics, by the cumulative field \(\Sigma(\mathbf{x},t)\).
 That scalar sector is sufficient for the static point-source problem and for the first weak-field timing and propagation effects.
 It is not sufficient for the first genuinely non-spherical source class: rotating bodies.
 The rotating-source problem requires the causal displacement framework to develop a corresponding vector response.

 This extension follows naturally from the retarded-map viewpoint.
 In the static scalar case, the source is fully specified by radial displacement around a stationary center.
 For a rotating body, however, the source elements are not merely displaced in radius; they are moving around the source axis with definite handedness.
 The retarded field at a probe point must therefore retain information about source motion as well as source location.
 A purely scalar field can encode the strength of cumulative displacement, but it cannot by itself encode the azimuthal asymmetry associated with source rotation.
 The causal displacement layer must therefore admit a vector channel in addition to the scalar cumulative field.